 I immediately visited my GP and asked to be referred, as I knew I wanted to know straight away, and indeed found out I had inherited the mutation.
-My sister on the other hand did not want to know and only got tested about 6 years ago, she too has the gene.
-My cousin sadly died 7 years later of secondary cancers.
+My sister, on the other hand, did not want to know and only got tested about six years ago.
+She too has the gene.
+My cousin sadly died seven years later of secondary cancers.

 When I found out about my genetic mutation I took it all in my stride.
 It was a 50/50 chance I’d inherited it from my dad but for some reason I was sure I had it so it came as no surprise.
 I'm the kind of person who likes to have all the facts, so I read everything I could, and as testing was in early stages, the hospital were amazing.

-"I still find that most people are surprised I got the gene from my dad, including medical professionals"Laura Roberts
+"I still find that most people are surprised I got the genetic mutation from my dad, including medical professionals"Laura Roberts

 Back then preventative surgery was not a very common

 route.
 As I was only 25 I was too young to have mammograms or MRIs yet.
 A few